 Proposed Changes to Regulations for 2016-2017

-During the 14 January and 11 February meetings, the Ohio Department of Natural Resources (ODNR) Division of Wildlife presented its proposals for hunting regulation changes for the next year to the Ohio Wildlife Council.
-After receiving public input, changes were made to some of the proposed season dates.
+During the 13 January meeting, the Ohio Department of Natural Resources (ODNR) Division of Wildlife presented its proposals for turkey hunting regulation changes for the next year to the Ohio Wildlife Council.
 The information below reflects those changes.
 There don’t seem to be any major rule changes being proposed that will impact turkey hunting.
-The fall turkey season is being proposed to start on 10 October and end on 29 November 2015.
-The youth spring turkey hunt is proposed for April 16-17 followed by the regular spring turkey season running April 18 through May 15, 2016.
-The ODNR Division of Wildlife released the proposed 2015 turkey hunting season dates to the public on 16 January in a Wildlife News Release on their website at http://wildlife.ohiodnr.gov and 2015-2016 Ohio Hunting Regulations Proposals Amended.
+The fall turkey season is being proposed to start on 8 October and end on 27 November 2016.
+The youth spring turkey hunt is proposed for April 22-23 followed by the regular spring turkey season running April 24 through May 21, 2017 for the south zone and May 1 through May 28, 2017 for the northeast zone.
+The ODNR Division of Wildlife released the proposed 2016-2017 hunting season dates (except deer) to the public on their website at http://wildlife.ohiodnr.gov.

-The new official hunting regulations, when finalized and published, will be available online from the Ohio Department of Natural Resources at their Wild Ohio Customer Center.
+The new official hunting regulations, when finalized and published, will be available online from the Ohio Department of Natural Resources.
 Be sure to review or obtain a copy of them prior to your hunting trip to ensure you are aware of any changes that get approved.
 If you want to learn more about hunting white tail deer and wild turkey in southeastern Ohio visit http://hunt-ohio-deer-and-turkey-on-public-land.com.